-Mint Mobile is a prepaid cell phone carrier that launched in 2015.
+Mint Mobile is a prepaid cell phone carrier that is owned by T-Mobile.

 The prices you see above are for new customers who sign up for 3 months of service (the smallest bundle Mint Mobile offers), and for existing customers who renew their plan for the 12-month option.